 Results: According to the regression, for each 5 years old higher on maternal age at enrollment there is a tendency of 2.3% lower probability of SGA and it wouldn’t be unusual if this probability difference were found between 0.1 and 4.4%.
 The null hypothesis of no association is rejected with p-value 0.036.

+Score: 9; -1 for the implicit interpretation of CI.
+When talking the true difference, the direction of the difference should be stated clearly.

 6b).
 Methods: a Poisson regression with robust standard errors is used to compute the association between with the probabilities for small for gestational age (SGA) and maternal age at enrollment.
 95% confidence intervals and p-values from Wald-test are reported.
 The significance level is set to 5%.

 Results: According to the regression, for each 5 years old higher on maternal age at enrollment there is a tendency of 15.8% relative lower probability of delivery a SGA baby and it wouldn’t be unusual if this probability ratio were found between 0.5 and 28.9%.
 The null hypothesis of no association is rejected with p-value 0.046.

+Score: 9; -1 for wrong numbers.

 6c).
 Methods: a logistic regression with robust standard errors is used to compute the association between with the odds for small for gestational age (SGA) and maternal age at enrollment.
 95% confidence intervals and p-values from Wald-test are reported.
 The significance level is set to 5%.

 Results: According to the regression, for each 5 years old higher on maternal age at enrollment there is a tendency of 18.0% relative lower odds of delivery a SGA baby and it wouldn’t be unusual if this odds-ratio were found between 0.4 and 32.6%.
 The null hypothesis of no association is rejected with p-value 0.046.

+Score: 9; -1 for wrong numbers and the wrong rejection conclusion.

 6.d) Methods: equations estimated on 6a-6c are used to compute the probability of having a baby SGA given the mother has 20 years old at enrollment.
 Results are summarized in a table.